 Because the property is zoned as a duplex, the second floor is actually a self-contained studio with kitchenette, bathroom and laundry.
+You can also check that site to incorporate more appliances in the laundry room.
 The ceiling is taller, the view even more impressive.

 Tattu is still figuring out in which room he will settle.
 The other he will rent out or leave for visitors, like his roshi, or Zen master, from Japan.